mangapress/documentation-gitbook/getting-started/theme-customization.md

 By default, Manga+Press uses its own templates for the Latest Comic Page, Comic Archive Page, and Comic Post.
 The Manga+Press default templates can be found under`mangapress\templates`.
 Inside this directory is a sub-directory called`content`.
 This is specifically for the Latest Comic page and Comic Archive page, which works by filtering the page's content and replacing it with the generated content from these two templates.

-## Customizing a Third-Party Theme
+## Tutorial: Customizing a Third-Party Theme

 This example uses [Customizr](http://themesandco.com/customizr), one of the popular free themes available on WordPress.org.
 The example child-theme used can be downloaded \[[here](http://www.manga-press.com/uploads/2014/11/mp-customizr.tar.gz)\]